projectcalico/calico/docs/calico-with-docker/docker-network-plugin/ManualSetup.md

 > NOTE: If you are running etcd with SSL/TLS, see the (Etcd Secure Cluster)[../../EtcdSecureCluster.md]
 > documentation.

-### Docker
+### Docker (with multi-host networking)

 Follow the instructions for installing [Docker][docker].
 A version of 1.9 or greater is required.

-To use the multi-host native networking feature of Docker, the Docker daemon needs to be run specifying a cluster store.
-If using etcd as a cluster store, run Docker daemon with the following additional parameter:
+To use Calico as a Docker network plugin, the Docker daemon needs to run specifying a cluster store.
+If using etcd as a cluster store, configure the `cluster-store` on the Docker daemon to `etcd://<ETCD_IP>:<ETCD_PORT>`, replacing `<ETCD IP>` and <ETCD_PORT> with the appropriate address and client port for your etcd cluster.

-    --cluster-store=etcd://<ETCD IP>:2379
+> For Docker 1.10+, you can use the [daemon configuration file][daemon-config-file],

-Replacing `<ETCD IP>` with the appropriate address for your etcd cluster.
-This also assumes your cluster uses the standard etcd port 2379.
+> or for 1.9 see the appropriate 'Configuring Docker' section in [configuring docker][configuring-docker-1.9].

 #### Docker permissions